 Detroit Buildings.
 What comes to mind?
 Eminem’s childhood home, the GM Renaissance Center, The Detroit Tigers Stadium?
 Perhaps it’s all and more.
 For me, it is the historic and abandoned buildings.
 The architectural marvels that now lay in ruin, covered in graffiti, a shamble of their original glory.

 We spent a long weekend in Detroit to tour the abandoned buildings.
-As much as we like to explore on our own, I wanted to take a tour with a local.
-First, because some of the buildings we wanted to view are in less than desirable locations and secondly, because we are not experienced, urban explorers.
+As much as we like to explore on our own, I wanted to take a local tour because some of the buildings we wanted to view are in less than desirable locations; secondly, because we are not experienced urban explorers.

-We did this tour four years ago long before I had a blog.
+We did this tour before I had a blog.
 Sharing this experience has been on my to-do list for a while.
 I was recently re-motivated to write this after reading one of my favorite bloggers post: A Work of Street Art: The Best Murals in Nashville.
-The murals reminded me of the graffiti of Detroit, which, while not the same, both urban art forms.
+The murals reminded me of Detroit’s graffiti, which, while not the same, both urban art forms.

 Crockett Technical High School

 This one is exciting and sad.
-The reason I say it’s sad is that it’s humongous, and yet there is no sign of life insight.
+I say it’s sad because it’s humongous, and yet there is no sign of life insight.
 A couple of occasional homes appear to be occupied, but otherwise, this area is like a no man’s land – totally deserted.
 At least it was when we toured it.
 This school is massive!
 During the heyday, 2,300 students were above the intended capacity.

 Essentially, in 2013 Detroit became the city ever to file for bankruptcy.
 It did not happen overnight nor in the 21st century.
-The demise started around 1950 with the decentralization of the auto industry and the move away from the city to the suburbs.
+The demise started around 1950 with the auto industry’s decentralization and moving away from the city to the suburbs.
 From there, a trickle-down financial effect followed.
 Consider that this is a tremendously simplified summary.
-Many other factors contributed to a broader decline, including government fraud, racism, and poor management of the city.
+Many other factors contributed to a broader decline, including government fraud, racism, and poor city management.

 St. Margaret Mary Catholic Church